nikogarro/HellenicDrones/README.md

 ## Installation
-Use [miniconda](https://docs.conda.io/en/latest/miniconda.html) 🐍 a free minimal installer for conda (The place in which we will create the environment in which the programs will run).
+Use [miniconda](https://docs.conda.io/en/latest/miniconda.html) 🐍 a free minimal installer for conda (The place where we will create the environment in which the programs will run).

 Download the installer [here](https://docs.conda.io/en/latest/miniconda.html#windows-installers) for Windows. 🪟